 Arrival of the Coffee Bean Spoon

 From around the 1830s, coffee had been regarded as a temperance drink (something to consume in the place of an alcoholic beverage), and used to reform heavy drinking Americans.
 A religious magazine at the time stated the opinion “If a man must, from habit, drink at 11 o’clock, let him drink ‘Hot Coffee’.”
-Therefore, on the advent of prohibition in 1920 coffee saw surge of popularity in the US and- due to America’s widespread influence- worldwide.
+Therefore, on the advent of prohibition in 1920, coffee saw a surge in popularity in the US and- due to America’s widespread influence- worldwide.
 Coffee had stepped in to replace the role of alcohol and products such as silver spoons had to jump into formation.
 Coffee bean spoons, in the Art Deco style, were crafted widely at this time, reflecting America and England’s reignited love affair with the beverage.

 Here at AC Silver we have a fine example of a coffee bean spoon set displayed traditionally as a set of six in their original presentation case.
 They are vintage 1939, and feature delicate enamel work depicting flowers.
 An unusual and truly pleasing set, they would make a wonderfully vintage addition to any coffee service!